Fast-64/fast64/README.md

 The object geolayout inspector can be found in the properties editor under the object tab.
 The level camera settings can be found in the properties editor under the camera tab.
 The RDP default settings can be found in the properties editor under the world tab.

+### F3D Materials
+Any exported mesh must use an F3D Material, which can be added by the 'Create F3D Material' button in the material inspector window.
+You CANNOT use regular blender materials.
+If you have a model with Principled BSDF materials, you can use the Principled BSDF to F3D conversion operator to automatically convert them.
+The image in the "Base Color" slot will be set as texture 0, while the image in the "Subsurface Color" slot will be set as texture 1.
+If you want the converter to use a specific material preset other than "Shaded Solid" or "Shaded Texture", add a custom property with the name "convert_preset" and set the preset name there.

+### ROM File Settings
+When importing from a ROM, the plugin will import from the ROM at filepath 'Import ROM', When exporting to a ROM, the plugin will make a copy of the file at 'Export ROM', modify it, and save the file to 'Output ROM'.
+The ROM must be expanded.

+### Where Can I Export To?
+By default, when exporting to ROM, the plugin will copy the contents of bank 4 to the range (0x11A35B8 - 0x11FFF00).
+This will leave you with free space to export assets to range (0x11D8930 - 0x11FFF00).

 ### Vertex Colors
 To use vertex colors, select the "Vertex Colored Texture" preset and add two vertex color layers to your mesh named 'Col' and 'Alpha'.
 The alpha layer will use the greyscale value of the vertex color to determine alpha.